Micro Resistance - Advanced Dual Pulse CD Spot Welder

 HOW A SMALL MONTHLY SUBSCRIPTION CAN PROVIDE A LARGE UMBRELLA OF PROTECTION!

 For your welder, it's a scary world out there!
 Welders get dropped, get abused, or just stop working.
 You have to protect your welder for any unfortunate incident.
 And the Sunstone Circle Protection Plan is an innovative way to safeguard your welder investment.

-Anybody can sell you another year or two of warranty coverage.
 The Sunstone Circle is much, much more than an extended warranty.
 Here's what a small monthly subscription will deliver in peace of mind and exceptional customer service:

 Sunstone Circle Protection Plan

 For as long as your welder is covered by the Sunstone Circle your warranty never expires.
 You’ll never deal with lifeless warranty extensions, but rather enjoy a forever warranty.
 And that’s a big circle of protection!

 If you need a loaner unit while your welder is being repaired, we’ll send one.
 We’re going to do all we can to keep your production levels up.
 If you’re in the circle, we’ll take care of you!

 Sometimes it makes more sense to simply replace a welder with the newest model rather than make a repair.
 At Sunstone’s discretion, we’ll send you the newest model to keep your shop happy and healthy!

 When your welder is powered by the latest software improvements your shop becomes more productive and capable.
 You’ll have access to all software upgrades when you join the Sunstone Circle!

 Should your Sunstone welder ever need repair, we’ll cover the shipping costs for ground service within the United States.
 If you need it faster, simply pay the difference.
 Need it shipped internationally?
 Give us a call!